Chris Moneymaker: World Series of Poker

 His autobiography, Moneymaker: How an Amateur Poker Player Turned $40 into $2.5 Million at the World Series of Poker was published in March 2005.
-Eric Raskin, editor of All In Magazine, compiled an oral history of the 2003 WSOP Main Event, which included input from three dozen top poker personalities who were involved, also titled The "Moneymaker Effect."
+Eric Raskin, editor of All In Magazine, compiled an oral history of the 2003 WSOP Main Event, which included input from three dozen top poker personalities who were involved, also titled The "Moneymaker Effect".
 As part of Moneymaker's success, it appears that Moneymaker misremembered the buy-in to the satellite that he won on PokerStars, leading to the error in the title of his autobiography, which refers to winning a $40 satellite, rather than the correct figure of $86.

 Other poker tournaments

 On the World Poker Tour, Moneymaker finished second at the 2004 Shooting Stars event and won $200,000.

 During Event 5 of the 2008 World Championship of Online Poker, which was a $10,300 buy-in of No Limit Hold'em, Moneymaker finished in sixth place, taking home over $139,000.
 He also did well in Event 16, the $215 Pot Limit Omaha with Rebuys, where he finished fifth, earning over $28,000.

 Moneymaker won the Deep Stack Pot Limit Omaha event of the World Poker Open tournament in July 2009 and won $15,889.

 Moneymaker placed 11th in the 2011 PokerStars Caribbean Adventure Main Event, earning $130,000.

-In 2011 Moneymaker placed 2nd at the National Heads Up Poker Tournament against Erik Seidel, earning $300,000.
+In 2011, Moneymaker placed second at the National Heads-Up Poker Championship against Erik Seidel, earning $300,000.

-As of 2022, his total live tournament winnings exceed $3,950,000, over $2,550,000 of which has come from the World Series of Poker.
+As of June 11, 2025, his total live tournament winnings are $8,294,912, $3,183,521 of which has come from the World Series of Poker.

 In 2019, Moneymaker was inducted into the Poker Hall of Fame.

 Personal life

 Moneymaker has been married twice.
 He and his first wife divorced in 2004; in an interview for a 10-year retrospective on the 2003 WSOP Main Event, he said "The main reason was me wanting to be a traveling poker pro.
 She didn't sign up for that life.
 She was married to a stay-at-home accountant who was not traveling the world, gone all the time, and gambling a lot of money.
 And it was a choice I had to make.
 I tried to be good, stay at my job, and be that accountant, but in all honesty I didn't want to."
-With his first wife, Moneymaker has a daughter, Ashley, born three months before he won the WSOP Main Event.
-He married his current wife, Christina Wren, in Las Vegas in April 2005.
+With his first wife, Moneymaker has a daughter.
+He married again in 2005.
 As of 2021, they live just outside of Memphis, Tennessee.